Free TV How do I get HD TV channels?

 Other HD TV options

-There are other HD services available, but unlike Freeview HD these will require either a satellite dish or access to cable TV:
+Other HD services are available from Sky and Virgin Media, but unlike Freeview HD these will require either a satellite dish or access to cable TV: